PoisotLab/ms_network_prediction/manuscript.md

 community dynamics, which will benefit global and regional IPBES assessments [@IPBES2016MetAss].
-Moreover, recent studies argue for a shift in focus from species to interaction networks for biodiversity conservation to better protect species, ecosystem processes,and ecosystem services [@Harvey2017BriEco].
+Moreover, recent studies argue for a shift in focus from species to interaction networks for biodiversity conservation to better protect species, ecosystem processes, and ecosystem services [@Harvey2017BriEco].
 Therefore, the framework we propose here will improve predictions by refining networks and interactions prediction in space, thus improving tools for conservation and biodiversity management.